Home Blog Understanding Your Eye Prescription and Glasses Prescription Chart Explained

 -0.25 to -2.00 is mild.
 In the middle: -2.25 to -5.00.
 Severe: less than -5.00.

-- 0.50 Eye Prescription How Bad is That
+- 0.50 Eye Prescription How Bad Is That

 Your ophthalmologist might recommend values as small as -/+0.50 dioptres.
 Even with a prescription this low, wearing glasses may still be helpful for reading, operating a computer, and driving.
 It may only have a minor effect on your total vision.